jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 * Source Identifier is the SSRC number of the RTP stream to which this ZRTP packet relates.
 For cases of forking or forwarding, RTP, and hence ZRTP, may arrive at the same port from several different sources -- each of these sources will have a different SSRC and may initiate an independent ZRTP protocol session.
 SSRC collisions would be disruptive to ZRTP.
 SSRC collision handling procedures are described in {{DiscoverySec}}.

 When the packet carries a message fragment, the header also includes:

 * message Id: a unique Id for this message, is attached to the message and is not incremented at each retransmission like the sequence number.
 It is initialised to a random value and is incremented for each new message generated.

 * message total length: size, in 32-bit words of the total message.

 * offset: offset of this fragment, in 32-bit words.

 * fragment length: size of this fragment, in 32-bit words.

-Messages susceptible to be fragmented are Commit and KEMPart1.
-There is then no reason to store fragments for several message.
+The messages susceptibles to be fragmented are Commit, KEMPart1, Confirm1 and Confirm2 messages.
+There is then no reason to store fragments for several messages.
 A simple buffer storing the message currently in reception is enough, if a fragment with message Id superior to the current one is received, the current buffer content must be discarded and the new message collection started.
 Fragments may overlap if the MTU is modified during the ZRTP handshake.

 The ZRTP messages are defined in {{ZRTPMessageFormats}} and are of variable length.